 Julie joined Watsi on March 12th, 2013.
-Five years ago, Julie became the 602nd member to automatically support a new Watsi patient every month.
-Since then, 5,345 more people have become monthly donors!
-Julie's most recent donation traveled 8,800 miles to support Tho, a mom from Cambodia, to fund fracture repair surgery.
+Eight years ago, Julie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Julie's most recent donation traveled 8,500 miles to support Obadiah, a loving son from Kenya, to fund fracture repair surgery on his arm.